 Sub-bands f2), f3), f4): Some national administrations which have not introduced mobile/fixed communication networks (MFCN) in accordance with Decision ECC/DEC/(09)03 may authorise larger parts or the whole of the band 786-862 MHz to be used by radio microphones.

-Sub-band i2): this frequency band is identified for the introduction of mobile/fixed communication networks (MFCN) in the future.
+Sub-band h2): this frequency band is identified for the introduction of mobile/fixed communication networks supplemental downlink (MFCN SDL) in ECC Decision (17)06.
 National administrations may authorise radio microphones in the band as long as they will not have introduced mobile/fixed communication networks (MFCN).